djwglpuppy/coffee-middle/README.md

 You have a choice of explicitely telling Jade the coffee files (as javascript files), OR you can use the Jade Helper Function.

-The Helper Function will look in the `src` folder you specified in the parameters and automatically tell Jade to output those files for you.
+The Helper Function will look in the `src` folder you specified in the parameters and automatically tell Jade to ask for all the files in that directory.
 This is especially helpful if you do not care about the order the files are created in.

 ###Manual

-<br /><i>(This is the normal jade way)</i>
+<i>(This is the normal jade way)</i>

 ```jade
 !!!